rust-lang/rust-forge/src/compiler/proposals-and-stabilization.md

   - **Approve using:** FCP
   - Write an MCP describing why the target should be demoted/removed and once discussion has concluded, an FCP can be started to approve the demotion/removal.
-  - If approved and affecting a tier two or one target , the change should be accompanied by a blog post announcing the change with a notice period of at least one release before the change applies.
+  - If approved and affecting a Tier 2 or one target, the change should be accompanied by a blog post announcing the change with a notice period of at least one release before the change applies.
 - Changing target baseline (e.g. minimum Darwin or Windows version bump)